stockhuman/tpw-data/README.md

 Severity | Meaning
 -------- | -------
 Minor    | The failed check does not affect the substance of the article.
 If retracted or corrected during the article's relevance, it does not count.
 The window of relevancy relies greatly on publishing frequency and the prominence of the article within the broader media landscape and the publication itself (ex.: cover stories).
 Incorrect dates, figures and names may be counted within reason as minor fact checking failures assuming they do not impact the substance of the article.
 Moderate | These failed fact checks _plausibly_ reject the thesis, headline or conclusion of an article.
-Major _supporting_ claims without evidence may be conunted as moderate or minor depending on the overall claims within a story.
+Major _supporting_ claims without evidence may be counted as moderate or minor depending on the overall claims within a story.
 Severe   | A severe fact check fail impacts the validity of the article as a whole.
 The central thesis, headline or conclusion must be logically negated to be counted as severe.
 Examples include claiming events that did not happen, distorting timelines to fit a narrative, falsifying statements or evidence, presenting false or anachronous statistics (when more recent ones are available) or otherwise directly manipulating reporting to create a false narrative.

 ### Bias Analysis